 - Emerging markets

-In addition, once you create an account, your orientation includes a quiz to decide what kind of investment strategy is best suited for you.
+Part of the orientation when opening an account includes a quiz to decide what kind of investment strategy is best suited for you.

 - What level of growth I’d like to see

 - Investment goals

 The assessment aims to direct you and your funds to an investment strategy that fits your profile.

 After going through the online questionnaire, the following portfolio options were presented to me:

 “Can I chose a specific portfolio type and then determine how the diversification happens?”

 I guess you can say this is the double-edged sword of automated investing.